orcasound/orca-eye-aye/README.md

     - commercial tug
     - other
     - unknown
    We manually labeled a portion of the images, and during the labeling process we found that the amount of images was huge, but the quality varied.
 Some samples do not contain ships or are very blurry.
-On one hand, we would like the dataset to be of high quality: the outlines and colors of the vessels can be clearly seen, and the bounding box is larger than 50 pixels.
+On one hand, we would like the dataset to be of high quality: the outlines and colors of the vessels can be clearly seen, and the bounding box with a minimum dimension of at least 50 pixels.
 On the other hand, we also wanted to include the most information about the actual scene, so we added three additional qualifiers to further describe each vessel class: distant/ blurry/backlit.
 The three most common causes of poor samples in the actual scene were listed as：
    1. Distant.
 The vessel is too small or too far away.
-Result in bounding box to be smaller than 50 pixels.
+Result in a bounding box with a dimension smaller than 50 pixels.
    2. Blurry.
 Blurring of the vessel's outline.
    3. Backlit.
 Overexposure causes loss of the ship's color information.
       Using the qualifier, we categorized and incorporated some of the otherwise problematic samples into the dataset, which helped to increase the diversity of the dataset as well as balance the classes.